 - Learn, develop and grow through our involvement with BFS.
 When something negative happens, we do our best to explore it to find the lessons to be carried forward.
 We welcome positive change.

 - Act in the best interest of BFS as a whole – always remembering that BFS is a registered and legally accountable charity.
-We avoid bringing BFS, and ourselves, into disrepute by our actions while representing the charity.
+We avoid bringing BFS, and ourselves, into disrepute by our actions or omissions while representing the charity.

 - Participate in discussion, debate and decision-making – contributing, listening carefully, challenging and finding a common resolution.
 We acknowledge conflict as a natural part of any community and show our best selves when we approach it in a positive manner and take a sensitive approach in dealing with others.